anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: It is fatal to enter any war without the will to win it.
+Quote: Always do your best.
+What you plant now, you will harvest later.

-By: Douglas MacArthur
+By: Og Mandino